In this article:

 How Data is Reported for Hierarchy

-Natero rolls up activity, product usage and financial data of the subtree accounts to the accounts at higher nodes.
-The summarized data is shown at the current account's details page and includes both the current account and the entire subtree accounts.
+Note that the rolled up information includes both the current parent account as well as all its children accounts and it is only available in the parent account details view.
 For example, if you have the following connections (denoted by --): A--B, A--C, C--D; the data you see at A = A+B+C+D and the data you see at C = C+D.

 Hierarchy Account Dimensions